-In Order 890, FERC asked Transmission Providers to develop a cost allocation methodology intended to apply to economic projects that do not fit under the existing OATT structure and that will reduce congestion or enable groups of customers to access new generation.
+In Order No. 890, FERC asked Transmission Providers to develop a cost allocation methodology intended to apply to economic projects that do not fit under the existing OATT structure and that will reduce congestion or enable groups of customers to access new generation.
 The NCTPC is not proposing a cost allocation methodology for "economic projects" within a single Transmission Provider's system because there are no internal constraints within the Duke or Progress systems as demonstrated by the fact that ATC values are posted only at their interfaces with other control areas.
 That is, there is no need for a cost allocation methodology that would apply to projects that relieve constraints within a single Transmission Provider's control area.
-Thus, the relevant "economic projects" are those projects required to permit Transmission Providers to ensure that point-to-point (PTP) transmission service can be provided over the systems of two or more Transmission Providers.
+Thus, the relevant "economic projects" are those projects required to permit Transmission Providers to ensure that point-to-point ("PTP") transmission service can be provided over the systems of two or more Transmission Providers.
+Such PTP service may in turn be used to support the designation of "external" network resources, i.e., network resources located outside of the control area where the network load is located.
 The NCTPC has designated "projects" that would ensure that PTP service can be provided over the Duke and/or Progress systems as Regional Economic Transmission Paths ("RETPs").
-NCTPC stakeholders will be permitted to propose that RETPs be created and the costs of the projects necessary to create such RETPs will be subject to the "requestor pays" cost allocation methodology described herein.
+NCTPC Transmission Advisory Group ("TAG") participants will propose that RETPs be created and the costs of the projects necessary to create such RETPs will be subject to the "requestor pays" cost allocation methodology described herein.
 The creation of an RETP would permit energy to be transferred on a PTP basis from an interface (or a Point of Receipt) on one Transmission Provider's system to an interface on another Transmission Provider's system (or a Point of Delivery) for a specific period of time.
 In the discussion below, the NCTPC Participants define how this methodology could be applied in the NCTPC.